janexner/launch-extension-throttle-condition/README.md

-# 'Throttle Condition' Extension for Launch, by Adobe
+# 'Throttle Conditions' Extension for Launch, by Adobe

-Provides a configurable Condition that helps limit the number of tracking calls per visitor
+Provides various configurable Conditions that help limit the number of tracking calls per visitor.

+## Throttle by Time

+A simple Condition that only allows one call every n seconds/minutes/hours/days.

+The frequency can be measured for the Rule alone, or across all Rules.